IEdiong/alx-system_engineering-devops/README.md

 # Shell Basics
-This repo contains some of basics of system devops
+This repo contains some basics of system devops